 The man whistled again.
 A blonde in a tight skirt hollered a reply.
 Maybe, Shirin thought, maybe I’ll never be fully part of this country.
 But perhaps I no longer belong anywhere.

 The first thing she saw were the people looking up at the blue sky and she heard shouting but the words did not mean anything.
 Then a crowd of people was running in her direction.
-A gust of leaves flew up with the crowd and she thought of a tornado.
-Yet it was not leaves she was seeing but fragments of grey paper and ash too, clouds of it blotting out the sun and there was a smell of something and she began to run with the people because the dust was in her eyes and mouth; because people were screaming that the building was hit.
+A gust of leaves flew up with the crowd.
+No. Not leaves.
+Fragments of grey paper, and ash too, clouds of it blotting out the sun and there was a smell of something and she began to run with the people because the dust was in her eyes and mouth; because people were screaming that the building was hit.

 She ran home with the panic and the crowds.
 A man in a suit, his eyelashes grey with the dust, asked if she was all right.
 There were tears in his eyes.

 The man shook his head and moved away and she was swept on, grateful.

 When she reached the apartment she did not use the key.
 She rang the bell.
 Her mother threw her hands in the air.
 ‘Why is there dust in your eyes?
 Why are you home so soon?’

 Shirin could not speak.
 Her mother fetched a cold flannel and gently cleaned her face.

 They went back to the old country; she and her mother.
 It was not as Shirin remembered it.

 ‘You can’t wear those clothes in the street,’ her mother said.